by Rena Klingenberg.

 On sterling silver and copper, you can darken your stampwork beautifully by oxidizing the piece, then cleaning most of the oxidization off of everything but the letters or numbers.

-On other types of metal, you can use fine-tip Sharpie markers to color your stamping:
+Also on most types of metal, you can use fine-tip Sharpie markers to color or darken your stamping:

 And depending on your project, you may want to use colors other than black.